yuvi0110/nmmun/README.md

 - Most of the buttons don't have an hover animation
 - Shadows
 - Does the transition exit have any animations for assiting
+- Switch some of the images with Image component
+- I don't like the table of contents design